 Difficulty: Hard

-Starting at the Many Glacier Hotel, you’ll also have the opportunity to trek past Swiftcurrent and Josephine Lakes before making your way uphill.
-Swiftcurrent Lake is great for kayaking and you may even see a moose taking a swim while you paddle.
+Starting at the Many Glacier Hotel, you’ll also have the opportunity to hike past Swiftcurrent and Josephine Lakes before making your way uphill.
+Swiftcurrent Lake is great for kayaking.
+You may even see a moose taking a swim across the lake while you paddle.

-And did I mention there’s also boat option to Josephine Lake?
-Take advantage of 4½ hike-free miles by opting for this scenic ride instead!
-You can catch this boat in front of the Many Glacier Hotel.
+For a shortcut to the above viewpoint, there’s also a boat option straight to Josephine Lake.
+You can reduce 4.5 miles of hiking by opting for this scenic boat ride.
+You can catch the boat right in front of the Many Glacier Hotel.

 Trail: Grinnell Lake Trail or Grinnell Glacier Trail